 As the world of football counts down to the reveal of the FIFA Women’s World Cup France 2019™ official emblem and slogan – in Paris on 19 September – we are counting down the 10 Most Memorable Moments in FIFA Women’s World Cup history.

-Having not appeared at a Women’s World Cup for 12 years, England travelled to China in 2007 with a strong desire to make up for lost time, having under-performed two years earlier in the UEFA Women’s Championship on home soil.
+*The background *Having not appeared at a Women’s World Cup for 12 years, England travelled to China in 2007 with a strong desire to make up for lost time, having under-performed two years earlier in the UEFA Women’s Championship on home soil.
 However, coming up against a Japan side on the rise, and a clash with Germany to come, the pressure was on.

 *Why so special? *Having fallen behind to an Aya Miyama free-kick just after the break, with ten minutes remaining England looked set to draw a blank in their opener.
 Enter Kelly Smith.
 A neat turn, and a bit of luck, following Karen Carney’s pass saw the Arsenal striker slot England level with a left-footed effort, celebrating by planting a kiss on the boot which applied the finishing touch.
 Three minutes later she converted with her right and both boots came off.
 Although another Miyama free-kick levelled things up late on, Smith’s double helped propel the Lionesses towards the quarter-finals.

 *What she said *“I had about a second to score.
 No more.
 Suddenly, my mind was on fire.
 ‘This is it!
 Just do it!’
 And I did it.
 I placed the ball coolly into the bottom left-hand corner of the net.
 My mind went blank.
 It was a pretty euphoric moment for me.
 ‘Oh my God!’
 I had just scored my fist ever goal in a World Cup finals and I really didn’t know what to do or how to feel.
 I was not prepared for it to be like this.
 I simply had no idea how to celebrate the goal.
 Filled with elation and pride, and without thinking, I took my left boot off and kissed it.”